rslassman/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

 I was not able to get Tinkerbelle working on my mac.
-I was able to compelete all of the steps in terminal but the webpage never opened.
+I was able to complete all of the steps in terminal but the webpage never opened.

 ## Part D. Wizard the device